gogins/csound-extended/csound/silencio/patches/README.md

 You can `#include` any of these patches in a Csound orchestra and expect it to render audio from any MIDI or score events.
-All audio output levels are normalized so thst MIDI velocity 80 produces -6 dBFS.
+All audio output levels are normalized so that MIDI velocity 80 produces about -6 dBFS.
 Each instrument patch uses a releasing envelope.
 The patches are optimized for audio quality.

-All audio outputs and inputs are performed using the signal flow graph opcodes, which are stereo pairs with standard names `"inleft"`, `"inright"`, `"outleft"`, and `"outright"`.
+All audio outputs and inputs are performed using the signal flow graph opcodes.
+In the orchestra header, `#define USE_SPATIALIZATION' to output audio to a 16-channel Ambisonic B-format signal outlet named `abformat`, along with a mono `out` outlet that can be used as a reverb send; otherwise, instruments output plain stereo to outlets `outleft` and `outright`.

 Control parameters are set by global variables using the naming convention `gk_InstrumentName_control_variable_name`.
 Default values are set for all